Migratory Game Bird Hunting

 - Written permission is required to hunt on private land.

-- A Maryland Migratory Game Bird Stamp is required of all hunters to hunt all migratory game birds in Maryland.
+- A Maryland Migratory Game Bird Stamp (Hunting Licenses) is required of all hunters to hunt all migratory game birds in Maryland.
 This includes persons not required to have a hunting license and holders of senior hunting licenses.

 - This stamp may be obtained through the COMPASS portal at compass.dnr.maryland.gov/ OR any Licensing and Registration Service Center (Addresses & Phone Numbers) OR a Sport License agent.